haroonalhadisk/video-transcriber-app/Readme.md

 # Video Transcriber

-A GUI application that accurately transcribes speech from video files using OpenAI's Whisper speech recognition model.
+A GUI application that accurately transcribes speech from video files using OpenAI's Whisper speech recognition model, with AI-powered summarization via Groq.

 ![Video Transcriber Screenshot](https://placeholder-image.com)

 ## Features

 - **High-Quality Transcription**: Uses Whisper AI for state-of-the-art speech recognition
+- **AI-Powered Summaries**: Processes transcriptions with Groq API to create clear, jargon-free summaries and titles
 - **User-Friendly Interface**: Simple GUI for selecting and transcribing videos
 - **Multiple Model Options**: Choose from tiny, base, small, medium, or large models to balance speed and accuracy
 - **Multilingual Support**: Works with 99 languages with automatic language detection
 - **Timestamp Generation**: Option to include timestamps in the transcription
 - **Progress Tracking**: Real-time progress updates during transcription
 - **Transcription Preview**: See a preview of the transcription in the application
-- **Local Processing**: All transcription happens locally on your machine with no data sent to external servers
+- **Local Processing**: All transcription happens locally on your machine with no data sent to external servers (except for optional AI processing)
 - **Batch Processing**: Process multiple video files in a directory with a single click
 - **Notion Integration**: Automatically send transcriptions to your Notion database